ni/semi-test-library-dotnet/Examples/source/Sequence/SMUMergePinGroup/README.md

 Within the accompanying pin map file, there are two pin groups named "Vcc2ch0" and"Vcc2ch2", respectively.
 The pins in this pin group map to two channels of a four channel PXIe-4147 module.
 Note that the first pin in the pin group is considered the primary channel when performing the merge operation, in this case channel 0 and channel 2 respectively.
 The pin group name is then passed as parameter to the same `MergePinsFIMVThenUnmerge` method as before, but by the MergeAndFIMV - 2 Channels step in the MainSequence of the sequence file.

-## 2. Merging and Unmerging Pin Groups at the Sequence level.
+## 2. Merging and Unmerging Pin Groups at the Sequence level

 There are dedicated steps for each of the following operations:
 - `SMUMergePinGroup`